Septic system vs sewer system

 Plumbing

-The answer to 'septic system vs sewer system' is that a septic system is a self-contained wastewater treatment system used in areas without access to a municipal sewer, while a sewer system is a network of pipes that carries wastewater from homes and businesses to a centralized treatment facility.
-Septic systems are typically found in rural or suburban areas, while sewer systems are more common in urban and suburban areas with higher population densities.
+The answer to 'septic system vs sewer system' is that a septic system is a self-contained wastewater treatment system located on the homeowner's property, while a sewer system is a centralized wastewater treatment system managed by the local municipality.
+Septic systems are typically used in rural or suburban areas not serviced by municipal sewers, while sewer systems are more common in urban and suburban areas.

 Step-by-Step Guide